Where Everything Fights Everything

 Turtles survived five mass extinctions independently; pandas required human fundraising to avoid one.

-Cultural significance turtle Wins
+Cultural significance Turtle Wins

 Panda